afxdance/onboarding/howto/use-qa-tool-for-editing.md

-How to log in, so you can edit pages using this tool.
+How to log in, so you can edit pages using this tool:

 1. Go to here: <https://github.com/settings/tokens>
 2. Click **Generate New Token**